Tan Cheng Bock: CPF for Tertiary Education

 In 1988, Tan, as GPC Chairman for Education, led a team of MPs to argue for the use of the Central Provident Fund (CPF) for education, as an appreciable number of able students were not able to enter local universities due to limited places.
 Tan felt that education was a form of investment and that all his GPC was asking for was an extra option for CPF members, to let them decide whether to put their investible savings in stocks and shares or in education.
 Chief argument against the idea was that the use of such retirement savings may leave the account holder with an insufficient amount at the end of his or her working life.
 Minister for Labour Lee Yock Suan said that there were alternatives available such as soft loan schemes which were interest-free.
 In answer to Tan's claim that Lee had not clearly stated his position on the issue despite the idea being first mentioned years ago, Lee insisted that his position had always been plain, that he "was against it, but you have pressed me to study it and I shall".
 The set of guidelines on the use of CPF for Education proposed by the GPC was eventually implemented, paving the way for the beginnings of a wave of Singaporean students studying at local tertiary institutions.

 Free parking

 Tan also convinced the Ministry of National Development (MND) to allow Singaporeans to park their cars for free in Housing & Development Board (HDB) estates on Sundays and public holidays, to promote family togetherness.

 In early 2010, Tan volunteered himself to help residents in Sentosa Cove to meet with Sentosa Development Corporation (SDC) to seek a waiver of the gantry entry charge (S$2 to S$7 depending on the entry time) for visitors to their residences to the Sentosa island.
 His efforts, however, did not bear immediate fruits.
 Later in October 2010, the SDC offered to cap the entry charge at a concession rate of S$3.

 Nominated Member of Parliament Scheme

-Tan voted against his own party, despite the Whip not having been lifted, regarding the NMP scheme, on the grounds that MPs had to be elected by the people and be accountable to an electorate for their views.
-He received a warning for his action.
+Tan voted against the PAP whip on the scheme of Nominated Members of Parliament (NMPs).